runlikeforrestgump/emacs/README.md

 Nodes can have parents or children or both.

 The top line of a node is its header.
 The header says what the next, previous, and parent nodes are.
-The header doesn't point to subnodes; it only points to nodes at the same level (in the case of next and previuos) or above (in the case of up).
+The header doesn't point to subnodes; it only points to nodes at the same level (in the case of next and previuos) or above (in the case of up), relative to the current node.

 <dl>
   <dt><dfn>n</dfn></dt>